 Reduction in Housing Benefit for under 35 year olds

-From 1 April 2018, the amount of Housing Benefit or Universal Credit that single people under 35 years old can claim will reduce.
+From 1 April 2019, the amount of Housing Benefit that single people under 35 years old can claim will reduce.
 This means that these benefits will not cover the rent in full, leaving you with a shortfall that you will have to pay yourself.
 It will apply to council and housing association tenants whose tenancy started after 1 April 2016.
 It does not apply if you live with a partner, child or an adult dependent.

-If you are already a council or housing association tenant whose tenancy started before 1 April 2016 then you will not be affected unless you move to another tenancy after that date.
+If you are already a council or housing association tenant whose tenancy started before 1 April 2016 then it may apply if you claim Universal Credit rather than Housing Benefit.

 The reason is the Government is reducing the maximum housing benefit for single people under 35 years old to the level of a room in a shared house.
 This limit already applies to private rented housing, and it is being extended to cover social rented housing.
 This limit is in most cases less than the rent for a council or housing association 1-bed flat.
 This means that your housing benefit will be reduced, leaving a shortfall that you will need to pay yourself.

-This is due to take effect from 1 April 2018.
+This proposal was orginally to take effect on 1 April 2018, but in November 2016 the Government announced it would be delayed until 1 April 2019.
 More information will be available closer to that time.

 Short-listing and being invited to view a property